19hours/sg-statutes/Acts/Limited Liability Partnerships Act.md

 (a) the date of liquidation of a limited liability partnership shall be —

-(i) if the limited liability partnership is wound up by the High Court, the date of the presentation of the winding up petition;
+(i) if the limited liability partnership is wound up by the High Court, the date of the filing of the winding up application;

 (ii) where a provisional liquidator was appointed under paragraph 37 of the Fifth Schedule, the date the declaration made under that paragraph was lodged with the Registrar; and